 Caution

-The scope item described in this test script is relevant only if your company has configured the Time Off for Leave of Absence Only module in the SAP SuccessFactors Employee Central instance.
+The scope item described in this test script is relevant only if your company has configured the Time Off for Leave of Absence Only module in the SAP SuccessFactors Employee Central instance using the SAP Best Practices.

-In case your company has implemented in the SAP SuccessFactors Employee Central instance the Time Off content, for example from Upgrade Center, you can skip this document and refer to scope item Request and Manage Time Off (FJ7) instead.
+In case your company has implemented in the SAP SuccessFactors Employee Central instance the Time Off content from Upgrade Center, you can skip this document and refer to scope item Request and Manage Time Off (FJ7) instead.

 Situations can occur in which the employee may be absent for a longer period from work.
 Reasons for interrupting a work relationship is, for example, parental leave.
 The employee requests a leave of absence; after approval by the line manager and the HR business partner of the employee, an event with appropriate event reason is triggered, which results in the appropriate setting of the employee’s status to mark that the employee is away from work for a longer period.
 An employee, who is on a long-term leave of absence, must return to work after a certain period of time.
 In this case, the appropriate data changes must be entered into the system.
 An event with appropriate event reason is triggered to mark that the employee is back to work.